Kyuu-Ji/htb-write-up/lazy/write-up-lazy.md

 ![Web Page](https://kyuu-ji.github.io/htb-write-up/lazy/lazy_webpage.png)

-Unfortunately we don't get any interesting results back.

 When registering an user, the page just says that we are currently logged in as the user we used to register.
 Lets examine the cookies by login out first and then login back again and intercept the request with Burpsuite.